Tax Services Atlanta | IRS Resolution

 Understanding IRS Payment Agreements

-When a taxpayer owes taxes, the IRS typically postpones enforcement actions, such as placing a tax lien or seizing property, until the taxpayer has been given an opportunity to voluntarily pay the tax or establish payment arrangements.
+When a taxpayer owes taxes, the IRS typically postpones placing a tax lien or seizing property.
+The taxpayer may voluntarily pay the tax or establish payment arrangements.
 This approach allows taxpayers to address their outstanding tax liabilities without immediate legal consequences.

 When a taxpayer is facing enforcement action, they typically receive four computerized notices from the IRS.
 These notices are as follows:

-3. CP503: If the taxpayer still hasn’t resolved the issue, the CP503 notice is sent, indicating that immediate action is necessary.
+CP503: If the taxpayer fails to resolve the issue, the IRS sends a CP503 notice, indicating that immediate action is necessary.

-4. CP504: The CP504 notice is a final warning before enforcement actions such as liens or property seizures are initiated.
+CP504: The IRS issues a final warning before initiating enforcement actions such as liens or property seizures.

 These arrangements include: